When do you need each of these? Learn the meaning behind these common cleaning terms.

 Example: when you are mopping the floor with a disinfectant in the bucket.

 You can disinfect items and common surfaces yourself at home or in your workplace.

-- Make sure your product is an actual disinfectant.
-The manufacturer will indicate such usage on their product labels.
+- Make sure that your product is an actual disinfectant.
+Manufacturers will clearly indicate this on product labels.

 How often do you need to do these?

 Cleaning frequency will depend on how often you use a space and the external conditions.
 For example, it’s important to sanitize your office desk and dining table as often as possible.

 If you are prone to allergies, or susceptible to various types of flu, and if there is a viral outbreak in your region, it is a best practice for you to hire a professional to properly sterilize your home.
 You should continue this process with daily sanitization.

 When deciding between sterilization and disinfection, it is important to identify your goals and then record them.
 This will help you select the best disinfection method.

 Protect yourself and others from COVID-19

 Regular cleaning is an important way to keep you and your family healthy.
 To effectively eliminate harmful microorganisms like COVID-19, it is important to disinfect all surfaces.
 To stop the spread of COVID-19, you can wash your hands often, wear face masks when out in public, and avoid contact with other people.